 There is a killer lurking in your warehouse.
 It takes the lives of as many as 85 people each year.
-You may know it by one of its aliases, sit down, counter balance, reach truck or cherry picker, but by any name it is the power horse of many warehouses, the forklift.
+You may know it by one of its aliases, sit down, counterbalance, reach truck or cherry picker, but by any name, it is the power horse of many warehouses, the forklift.
 Almost half of the fatalities were due to employees being crushed by the forklift tipping over and another 25% due to people crushed between the forklift and a hard place.
-Now add in the nearly 35,000 serious injuries and 62,000 non-serious injuries caused when this tool is misused that creates down time, lost money and further investigation into your warehouse operation.
-So even with all of the latest electronic gadgets and safety devices on forklifts the odds are still 1 in 10 forklifts will be involved in an accident in the U.S. this year.
+Now add in the nearly 35,000 serious injuries and 62,000 non-serious injuries caused when this tool is misused that creates downtime, lost money and further investigation into your warehouse operation.
+So even with all of the latest electronic gadgets and safety devices on forklifts, the odds are still 1 in 10 forklifts will be involved in an accident in the U.S. this year.

 WHY?
 The biggest issue is human error.
 Not paying attention or following the rules of the road.
 One glaring example is the number of crushed deaths that could be so easily eliminated if drivers would use their seat belts.
 Yes folks, just like in your car, the seat belt keeps you from being thrown from the tipping forklift and winding up underneath the 4 ton vehicle.
 Yea.
 I’ve heard it all before, it’s a pain in the butt to keep buckling and unbuckling ever time I have to get out.
 SO WHAT!
 I would rather you suffer that little inconvenience than having to watch your loved ones suffer because you died horribly.
 The other issue is horseplay.
 Nothing tarnishes a warehouses reputation more than grown men acting stupid with power equipment.
 Allowing this behavior to go on, is not professional, it demonstrates to upper management you have no control and if someone was to be seriously injured, in California you could go to jail.
-Early in my career I wound up getting promoted because the previous supervisor wanted to be a nice guy and looked the other way when his favorites engaged in horseplay, until the day of the accident and a young employee lost part of his foot.
+Early in my career, I wound up getting promoted because the previous supervisor wanted to be a nice guy and looked the other way when his favorites engaged in horseplay until the day of the accident and a young employee lost part of his foot.
 Something he would have to live with for the rest of his life.
 You, Mr. Supervisor, you work too hard to make your Quality Warehouse run as well as it does, don’t allow horseplay or the boys being boys, ruin it.

 The testers.
 There will be those employees who will test you.
 If you are a new supervisor or new at your current warehouse you can set the tone by having a safety meeting and telling them, you take safety seriously and this is how it’s going to be.
-Right after I came on board, I had one guy test me by wearing his ear plugs and listening to his Ipod while loading trucks.
-I explained to him why is wasn’t going to be tolerated and it stopped immediately.
+Right after I came on board, I had one guy test me by wearing his earplugs and listening to his Ipod while loading trucks.
+I explained to him why it wasn’t going to be tolerated and it stopped immediately.
 He wanted to see what kind of boss I was by my commitment to safety.
 When he saw I was serious he became my most productive and safe employee.

 A busy Quality Warehouse should sound like a symphony.
 You can close your eyes and listen to the horns as forklifts move in and out of trailers on the dock.
-The beeps of the RF guns as product is checked in and moved.
+The beeps of the RF guns as the product is checked in and moved.
 The whoosh of the coolers automatic doors.
 Don’t stop the music or the WarehouseFlow by allowing a killer to run loose in your operation.